caioo0/Notes/note-datawhale/docs/diffusion_models_51/colab_Doffisers/colab_Doffisers.md

 - diffusion-models-class
 ---

-# Model Card for Unit 1 of the [Diffusion Models Class đ§¨](https://github.com/huggingface/diffusion-models-class)
+# Model Card for Unit 1 of the [Diffusion Models Class 🧨](https://github.com/huggingface/diffusion-models-class)

-This model is a diffusion model for unconditional image generation of cute đŚ.
+This model is a diffusion model for unconditional image generation of cute 🦋.

 ## Usage